angelosps/angelosps.github.io/_news/delta_ekaw.md

 related_posts: false
 ---

 Our paper [Transformers in the Service of Description Logic-Based Contexts](https://arxiv.org/pdf/2311.08941) has been published at EKAW 2024.
+We evaluate transformer-based LMs on reasoning over expressive description logics.